TPA: Next Token Probability Attribution for Detecting Hallucinations in RAG: Implementation Details

-\textbf{Protocol II: Stratified 20-Fold CV (RAGTruth Llama3-8b).} As only test samples are publicly available for the Llama3-8b subset, we adopt a rigorous {Stratified 20-Fold Cross-Validation} scheme to maximize statistical power while maintaining evaluation integrity. \begin{itemize} \item \textbf{Strict Isolation:} In each of the 20 iterations, the dataset is partitioned into 95\% training and 5\% testing.
-Crucially, hyperparameter optimization is performed anew for \textit{each fold} using only that fold's training partition. \item \textbf{Aggregation:} The final metrics are calculated by micro-averaging the predictions across all 20 held-out test folds, ensuring every sample is evaluated exactly once as an unseen test instance. \end{itemize}
+\textbf{Protocol II: Stratified 20-Fold CV (RAGTruth Llama3-8b).} As the Llama3-8b subset lacks a training split, we adopt a Stratified 20-Fold Cross-Validation. \begin{itemize} \item \textbf{Optimization:} Hyperparameters are optimized via Optuna on the available data prior to the cross-validation loop. \item \textbf{Training:} We iterate through 20 folds.
+Within each fold, we train the 5-member XGBoost ensemble on the training partition (using diverse internal splits for early stopping). \item \textbf{Aggregation:} Predictions from all folds are concatenated to compute the final performance metrics for each outer seed. \end{itemize}

-\textbf{Protocol III: Nested Leave-One-Out CV (Dolly).} To ensure a fair comparison with the benchmark established by \cite{sun2024redeep}, we strictly adhere to their experimental setting, which relies exclusively on a curated test set of 100 samples.
-Given the limited size of this specific evaluation split, we implement a \textbf{Nested Leave-One-Out Cross-Validation} to ensure statistical robustness. \begin{itemize} \item \textbf{Outer Loop (Evaluation):} We iterate 100 times.
-In each iteration, a single sample is strictly isolated as the test case. \item \textbf{Inner Loop (Optimization):} On the remaining 99 samples, we conduct an independent Bayesian hyperparameter search using Optuna \cite{optuna} for 50 trials.
-This inner loop uses its own 5-fold cross-validation to find the optimal configuration. \item \textbf{Class Imbalance:} To address the label imbalance in Dolly, we dynamically adjust the \texttt{scale\_pos\_weight} parameter in XGBoost based on the class distribution of the training fold. \item \textbf{Inference:} A model is trained on the 99 samples using the best parameters found in the inner loop and evaluated on the single held-out sample.
-This process is repeated for all 100 samples to aggregate the final performance metrics. \end{itemize}
+\textbf{Protocol III: Nested Leave-One-Out CV (Dolly).} Given the limited size of the Dolly dataset ($N=100$), we implement a rigorous Nested Leave-One-Out (LOO) Cross-Validation. \begin{itemize} \item \textbf{Outer Loop:} We iterate 100 times, isolating a single sample for testing in each iteration. \item \textbf{Inner Loop (Optimization):} On the remaining 99 samples, we conduct independent hyperparameter searches using Optuna (50 trials). \item \textbf{Ensemble Training:} For each LOO step, we train 5 XGBoost models on the 99 training samples.
+To handle class imbalance, we dynamically adjust the \texttt{scale\_pos\_weight} parameter. \item \textbf{Inference:} The final verdict for the single test sample is determined by the hard vote of the 5 ensemble members.
+This process is repeated for all 5 outer seeds to verify statistical significance. \end{itemize}

+\paragraph{Implementation Note regarding Memory Constraints.} While TPA is theoretically designed for single-pass parallel execution via teacher forcing, storing the full attention matrices $\mathcal{O}(T^2)$ and computational graphs for long sequences can be memory-intensive.
+In our specific experiments, due to GPU memory limitations (NVIDIA A100 40G), we implemented the attribution process sequentially (token-by-token).
+We emphasize that this implementation is mathematically equivalent to the parallel version due to the causal masking mechanism of Transformer decoders.
+The choice between serial and parallel implementation represents a trade-off between efficiency and memory usage, without affecting the attribution values or detection performance reported in this paper.